Our database reflects experience competitors cannot replicate:

 Tomato Beef Noodle O's

-Tomato Beef Noodle O's Andy Warhol Fine Art Campbell Soup Can, "Campbell's Soup II: Tomato-Beef Noodle O's" by Andy Warhol.
+Tomato Beef Noodle O's (Poster) Andy Warhol Fine Art Campbell Soup Can, "Campbell's Soup II: Tomato-Beef Noodle O's" by Andy Warhol.
 This screenprint is part of the second portfolio of soup can prints that Warhol created in 1969.
 The artwork is a key example of the Pop Art movement, which elevated everyday consumer products to the status of fine art.
 Warhol's fascination with mass production and consumer culture is a central theme in his work.
 The original 1962 series of 32 Campbell's Soup Can paintings, one for each flavor available at the time, launched his career.
 This particular print, "Tomato-Beef Noodle O's", was made in an edition of 250 signed and numbered prints.
 While the original Campbell's Soup Cans paintings were hand-painted, later versions like this one were created using a silkscreen process to mimic the uniformity of advertising

 Colors were badly faded, rectified using airbrush